jsacko/LoL-predict/README.md

-# 🧠 League of Legends Match Outcome Prediction – End-to-End MLOps Pipeline
+# End-to-End MLOps Pipeline - League of Legends Match Outcome Prediction

 This project is a complete MLOps pipeline that predicts the outcome of **League of Legends esports matches**, from data collection to automated predictions and deployment.
 Designed for **production-level automation**, it simulates real-world workflows for machine learning systems.